bravopr/MHDA/README.md

 # Maria Hurricane Disaster App
-Parts Demo App for Database access.
+Backened System for Disaster Site Resources Locator

 This simple app shows how to build a REST API for the backend of a database application using Flask.
 The Database engine is PostgreSQL. the application manages data from three tables: